jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 TODO
 ----

-< TODO: Service Architecture: Three-Stage KeyMapping vs. Custom KeyMapping may be something to write about.
-It may explains why you do not need an even more generic Key mapping, for intance:
+< TODO: Service Architecture: Three-Stage `KeyMapping` vs. Custom `KeyMapping` may be something to write about.
+It may explains why you do not need an even more generic `KeyMapping`, for intance:

     CustomerOrderNumber
     SupplierOrderNumber